SFU-CMPT-201/a0-pub/README.md

       ~/units/02-tools/a0-USERNAME` where `USERNAME` is your GitHub username). and enter `record`.
 It does not overwrite what you have recorded previously.
 It just writes to new files for recording.
-    * Once you are done with the tutorial and ready to submit, use `git` to push the recording.
-For that, you can enter the following commands.
-(Note that `$` indicates the command prompt.
+    * Once you are done with the tutorial and ready to submit, you are almost ready to use `git` to push your files.
+However, you need to provide your email and name first.
+This is a one-time setup, and you don't need to repeat this in the future.
+Below, replace `you@example.com` with your SFU email and `Your Name` with your name. `$` indicates the command prompt.
 Do not enter it.

+    ```bash
+    $ git config --global user.email "you@example.com"
+    $ git config --global user.name "Your Name"
+    ```

-Replace `USERNAME` with your GitHub username.)
+    * Now you can use `git` to push your submission.
+Below, replace `USERNAME` with your GitHub username.

     ```bash
     $ cd ~/units/02-tools/a0-USERNAME